meytalOptimove/Android-SDK-Integration-Guide/README.md

 # Optimove Android SDK Integration

 Optimove's Android SDK for native apps is a general-purpose suite of tools that is built to support multiple Optimove products.<br>
-The SDK is designed with careful consideration of the unpredicted behavior of the Mobile user and Mobile environment, taking into account limited to no networking and low battery or memory limitations.<br>
+The SDK is designed with careful consideration of the unpredicted behavior of the Mobile user and Mobile environment, taking into account limited to no network connection and low battery or memory limitations.<br>
 While supporting a constantly rising number of products, the SDK's API is guaranteed to be small, coherent and clear.

 ## Getting Started